dna-seq/dna-seq/README.md

 The pipeline still requires some technical skills to run, we plan to improve ease of use and stream-line it a bit.
 One of the most important parts is variant filtering and annotations.
-OpenCravat does a great job of installing a huge number of annotation sources.
+OakVar does a great job of installing a huge number of annotation sources.
 However, its output requires some biological skills to read, we are working now on:
 * reporting plugins to make reports for pre-selected genes
 * longevity plugin for analysis of gene variants associated with longevity.